sairum123/laravel-bigcommerce/README.md

 # Laravel Bigcommerce

 Laravel Bigcommerce is a simple package which helps to build robust integration into bigcommerce.
-This package support the Version 2 and 3 of the Bigcommerce Api.
+This package support the Version 2 and 3 of the Bigcommerce Api and Laravel version 5 or upword.

-##Note:
+## Note:
 I just change the laravel support of this package from Laravel version 5 to Laravel 8

 ## Installation